PulseWaves/Specification/specification.rst

   The file signature must contain the zero-terminated string of 16 characters “PulseWavesPulse" that can be checked by user software as a quick look validate the file type.

 Global Parameters:
-  This is a bit field used to specify certain global properties about the file.
+  This is a bit field used to specify global properties about the file.

 Scan ID:
   If this file contains the pulses from a single scan, this field should contain the flight line number, the drive path ID, or the scan site identifier.